 To help you make the right choice, we further examine the benefits, pros, and cons of Calisthenics and Weight training methods below.

-What is calisthenics and how can it help me lose weight?
+and how can it help me lose weight

 By definition, Calisthenics is a fitness training that focuses on strength and flexibility via pushing, pulling, lunging, and lifting movements without (or with little) use of any equipment.
 It’s pretty much bodyweight training.

 As a matter of fact, we’ve already had a feel of Calisthenics in P.E programs as early as middle school.